KDN-Cloud/b.aklein.studio/_posts/2026-06-12-top-ufo-alien-disclosure-cosmic-merch-believers-2026.md

 ## They Were Never Gone

 A cinematic scene: Grey, Pleiadian, and Mantis beings standing at the horizon line of a desert mesa at night.
-Three UFO craft in the sky above — primary saucer with cold white-blue beam, secondary amber-lit ship, distant formation barely visible against the star field.
-The text "THEY WERE NEVER GONE" etched into the ground in amber light like an ancient inscription that was always there.
+Three UFO craft in the sky above.
+The lead saucer throws a cold white-blue beam, a second ship glows in amber, and a distant formation barely holds in the star field.
+The text "THEY WERE NEVER GONE" is etched into the ground in amber light like an ancient inscription that was always there.

 This is for everyone who never needed the hearings to confirm what they already knew.